az-digital/azqs_module_project/README.md

 # Quickstart module composer project template

-This repo provides a composer project template for creating a custom Drupal module designed to be used on Arizona Quickstart website but that is not suitable for inclusion in Quickstart itself for one reason or another.
+This repo provides a composer project template for creating a custom Drupal module designed to be used on Arizona Quickstart websites but that is not suitable for inclusion in Quickstart itself for one reason or another.

 ## Create project from this template repository